legends2k/blog/content/projects/_index.md

 [Live 3D Demos in WebGL 2][demos]

+##  Bespoke 3D Game Engine

+I’ve authored a cross-platform 3D game engine using C++ and OpenGL/D3D/Metal

+* Supported platforms: Windows, macOS, Linux, Android and iOS
+* Skeletal animation of glTF models
+* NavMeshes are used for path finding/planning
+* Path finding and smoothing (Funnel algorithm)
+* Terrain rendering with lighting
+* QuadTree data structure for frustum culling of scene
+* Debug visualization of object bounding box and character selection with a shaders
+* Quaternions based rotations
+* Uniform grids for visibility queries

 ## 3D Workouts

 Multiple mid-sized projects to understand 3D math and graphics concepts from ground up using no high-level libraries.
 Right from primitives to collision detection to spatial data structures to frustum culling everything was implemented manually from scratch.